stellar/js-stellar-sdk/docs/reference/examples.md

 ## Creating a payment transaction

-js-stellar-sdk exposes the [`TransactionBuilder`](https://github.com/stellar/js-stellar-base/blob/master/src/transaction_builder.js) class from js-stellar-base.
-There are more examples of [building transactions here](https://www.stellar.org/developers/js-stellar-base/learn/base-examples.html).
+The `js-stellar-sdk` exposes the [`TransactionBuilder`](https://stellar.github.io/js-stellar-base/TransactionBuilder.html) class from `js-stellar-base`.
+There are more examples of [building transactions here](https://www.stellar.org/developers/js-stellar-base/reference/base-examples.html).
 All those examples can be signed and submitted to Stellar in a similar manner as is done below.

 In this example, the destination account must exist.
 The example is written using modern Javascript, but `await` calls can also be rendered with promises.

 ```javascript